kkanggu/Algorithm_DataStructure_Practice/README.md

 >Unlike Prim, Kruskal and Dijkstra is very easy to implement.
 >The code at the book used Priority Queue when implementing Dijkstra.
 >But I think Queue is more suitable, so I used it.

+Day 16 & 17
+>String search Algorithm end.
+>At this chapter, there are three popular algorithms.
+>I tried to implement all of this, but I couldn't.
+>I unserstanded the principles, but I couldn't make it into code.
+>I implemented RabinKarp, but I just copied KMP & Boyer-Moore algorithm.